Transitioning out of the military might not seem like planning a

 Even if you don’t qualify for our preferred

 rates, USBA’s tailor-made policies give you the edge.
 Many veterans choose

-our 20 Year, 15 Year, or 10 Year Group Level Term plans.
-These affordable term life insurance plans offer premiums designed to stay level for 10, 15, or 20 years, depending on your budget and coverage needs.
+our 20 Year, 15 Year, or 10 Year Group Level Term policies.
+These term life insurance policies offer premiums designed to stay level for 10, 15, or 20 years, depending on your budget and coverage needs.
 With some age restrictions, you’re guaranteed renewal at the end of your first term.
 After that, premiums may increase.
-As long as your premiums are paid, coverage never decreases.
+Provided your premiums are paid when due, coverage never decreases.